 In addition, the Stock Plan provides that the Chairman of the Board of Directors, provided he or she is not an officer of the Company, and the non-affiliate Independent Directors, will receive, at their option, a quarterly grant of (i) 1,400 deferred stock units, which are rights to receive shares of common stock upon termination of service as a Director, or (ii) options to purchase 4,000 shares of common stock.
 The stock options have a vesting period of four years and expire after seven years, and the deferred stock units are issued in arrears and vest immediately.
 The exercisability of unvested stock options will be accelerated upon the occurrence of a merger, liquidation or sale of substantially all of the assets of the Company.
+As of December 31, 2010, 56,620 deferred stock units have been earned with the underlying shares remaining unissued until the service termination of the respective Director owners.
+Of this amount, 16,800 were earned during the year ended December 31, 2010.

 The Company currently issues shares related to exercised stock options from its existing pool of treasury shares and has no specific policy to repurchase treasury shares as stock options are exercised.
-If the treasury pool is depleted, the Company will issue new shares.
+If the treasury pool is depleted, as it was at December 31, 2010, the Company will issue new shares.